Kodeeswaran-27/Hackathon/README.md

 Multi-threading and vectorization optimization: Intel Optimized PyTorch optimizes the execution of both single-threaded and multi-threaded workloads on Intel CPUs.
 It uses advanced vector instructions, including Intel Advanced Vector Extensions 2 (AVX2) and Intel AVX-512.
 Memory management: Intel Optimized PyTorch includes enhancements for efficient use of memory, which can significantly improve performance for large models or large mini-batch sizes.
 Support for distributed training: Intel Optimized PyTorch supports distributed training, enabling you to train models on clusters of Intel hardware.
+By using Intel Optimized PyTorch, developers can leverage the performance benefits of Intel hardware, while using the familiar, flexible PyTorch programming model.
+It is ideal for those who are looking to scale up their PyTorch applications on Intel hardware.